noporpoise/BitArray/README.md

 Useful functions
 ----------------

-Generalised 'binary to string' function/
+Generalised 'binary to string' function.
 Adds bits to the string in order of lsb to msb e.g. 0b11010 (26 in decimal) would come out as "01011"